GWR Standard Boilers - A Beginner's Guide

 Collett immediately ran into the problems with weight that had prevented Churchward from upgrading Stars and Saints with Standard 7 boilers.
 The Castle's Standard 8 boiler was effectively a Standard 7 with a smaller diameter barrel, intermediate between the Standard 1 and the Standard 7, and brought the locomotive right up to the weight limit.
 The King's Standard 12 was an enlarged Standard 7 up to a new weight limit for a limited number of routes.
 The Manor brought another problem since it required a higher capacity boiler (and especially a larger firebox and grate area) than the Standard 4 of the 4300 it was replacing.
 However the locos needed to be much lighter their sisters, the Granges with Standard 1 boilers, so the all new Standard 14 had to be designed.
 It came between a Standard 2 and a Standard 1 in all the main dimensions.
 Collett also introduced high tensile strength nickel alloy steel to build some boilers, mainly Standard 2 for 2-6-2 tanks, of higher pressure but no extra weight.

 Collett's other problem was several hundred absorbed locomotives with what must have seemed like several hundred designs of boiler.
 GWR maintenance practice required a stock of spare boilers, and clearly this would be impractical.
-So three of the standard boiler designs were modified, mainly with different fireboxes, and these were widely used on rebuilds of absorbed locomotives that could not be adapted for existing standard boiler designs.
+So three of the standard boiler designs were modified, mainly with different fireboxes, and these were widely used on rebuilds of absorbed locomotives that could not be readily adapted for existing standard boiler designs.
 The Standard 9 and 11 were based on Dean era parallel boilers, but with longer fireboxes, and the Standard 10, which was later used on new GWR 0-6-0 and 0-6-0T designs, was a short taper boiler based on the Standard 2/3.

 The Boiler Classes